Why Do People Use Telegram? The US Is Missing Out

 Why people use Telegram — global adoption and creator monetization guide

-Why Telegram Is Everywhere Except the US
+Why Is Telegram Everywhere Except the US?

 People around the world using Telegram messaging app on smartphones